 The Hill of the Wolf

 In 1999, Moretti purchased a second estate.
 His choice of zone was based on a desire to produce wine in an area capable of great quality, but also a relatively undeveloped one with tremendous potential for growth.
-With Ferrini’s and Cresti’s help, he acquired the Azienda Agricola Le Fornace in the Maremma on Tuscany’s southern coast, an area that would soon draw intense interest from several highly regarded producers.
+He acquired the Azienda Agricola Le Fornace in the Maremma on Tuscany’s southern coast, an area that would soon draw intense interest from several highly regarded producers.
 The property, in the DOC zone of Morellino di Scansano, was renamed Azienda Agricola Poggio al Lupo, or “Hill of the Wolf.”
 It covers 115 acres, but at the time of purchase supported only 12 acres of vines, the yield of which was sold in bulk.
 From the estate’s original Cabernet Sauvignon, Alicante and Sangiovese plantings, established in 1989, the total area under vine has been increased to 37 acres.
 Of this, 40% is in Sangiovese, 35% in Cabernet Sauvignon, 15% in Alicante and the remainder in Petit Verdot.

 A Third Estate

-Again in 2000 and with the consultation of Ferrini and Cresti, Moretti acquired a third property in the Noto area of Sicily.
+In 2000, Moretti acquired a third property in the Noto area of Sicily.
 He named this 250-acre estate Feudo Maccari.